wdlindmeier/Most-Pixels-Ever-Cinder/README.md

 void MyCinderApp::updateFrame(long serverFrameNumber)
 {
     // This is where the app state should be modified.
-    // This is called whenever we get a message from the server,
+    // The FrameUpdateCallback is called whenever we get a message from the server,
     // which may be less frequent than update() or draw() is called.

     mBall.update();